sagemath/trac_to_gh/Issue 2022.md

 # Issue 2022: [with patch] bug with load and loads when data is not compressed during save

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2022

 Original creator: was